syncfusion-content/wpf-docs/wpf/Introduction/Common-Supports.md

-> Note: The default resource file for applicable assemblies can be downloaded by table provided at the end of this page.
+N> The default resource file for applicable assemblies can be downloaded by table provided at the end of this page.